 Critical thinking is often confined to systems thinking, but to be an effective critical thinker involves understanding how emotions can help and hinder thinking processes.
 This course explores the connection between critical thinking skills and emotional intelligence skills considering how they can be applied to strategic thinking skills in pragmatic and applicable ways.
 Combining critical thinking with emotional intelligence makes for a powerful combination.

 Although the course is based on scientific research, it does not go into detail around the research.
 We explore the concepts in a straightforward, pragmatic manner to understand what they mean and how they be applied in the workplace.

 This is not an introductory course on emotional intelligence.
 There are many courses by a range of good instructors that explain the some of the fundamental basics of emotional intelligence.
-This course explores emotional intelligence at a deeper level looking at its application to critical thinking.
+This course explores emotional intelligence at a deeper level exploring its application to critical thinking.

 Completing the course (including the practical activities) will give you the understanding and capabilities to meet future requirements of leadership as markets and industries evolve over the next few years.

-Explore and recognise thinking styles in decision making, the information in emotions, the role of emotions in learning, unconscious bias, thinking distortions and much, much more.
+Explore and recognise thinking styles in problem solving and decision making, the information in emotions, the role of emotions in learning, unconscious bias, thinking distortions and much, much more.

 - Anyone keen to develop their thinking skills.

 - Anyone who is interested in a deeper understanding of why emotional intelligence is a key component of critical thinking.

 - Anyone who wants to build upon their understanding of themselves and how to work better with other people.